New set of wheels: LSU veterinarians help turtle walk again

 “We had the whole zoo med service and all of the students helping," Rockwell said.
 "We had to make the axles long enough to fit his body.
 We also made it so they could come off to clean Pedro.
 We had to try a couple of things to fit him.
 We used epoxy to attach Pedro.
 The same epoxy that’s used on horseshoes," Rockwell said.

-Epoxy and other equipment was also needed to give Pedro his prosthetics.
+Epoxy and other equipment were also needed to give Pedro his prosthetics.